Homemade Bubble Bath Anyone?

 Liquid Castile Soap: ½ cup

-A concentrated vegetable-based soap, castile soap is made of ingredients you can actually pronounce.
-It is gentle on skin and effective against dirt, grease, and unwanted germs.
+A concentrated vegetable-based soap, castile soap, is made of ingredients you can actually pronounce.
+It is gentle on the skin and effective against dirt, grease, and unwanted germs.
 In this homemade bubble bath recipe, castile soap forms the bubbles.

 Vegetable Glycerin: ¼ cup

 I love the way vegetable glycerin softens everything it touches!
-Adding it to DIY bubble bath counteracts the drying effects
+Adding it to a DIY bubble bath counteracts the drying effects soap can have.
+I use it in many recipes for its softening effect, such as handmade soap and hair detangler.

 Vitamin E Oil: 1 tsp